bjnortier/shapesmith.deprecated/INSTALL.md

  * cd build
  * cmake ..
  * make
+ * make test

-You should now have a usable worker process
+If all the tests pass you should now have a usable worker process

 Build the Erlang application
 ----------------------------